Table of Contents

 When a user runs an application, a service, or a website on Google Cloud, it keeps track of all the resources it utilizes, especially the amount of power, database queries, data storage, and network connectivity that was consumed.

-Similar to Azure, Google Cloud Platform also provides pay per use service.
+Similar to Azure, Google Cloud Platform also provides pay-per-use service.
 Therefore, you have to pay for each of the resources you use on a per-second basis.

 Google Cloud Platform Features

 People use a cloud platform when they want the services they provide to their employees, users, or customers to work as an application instead of a website.
-For instance, if you want to help homebuilders to find out the estimate of structure and size of the floors for the bedroom, you will Google Cloud Platform.
+For instance, if you want to help homebuilders to find out the estimate of the structure and size of the floors for the bedroom, you will Google Cloud Platform.

 If you want to analyze the performance statistics of athletes, you would need a sophisticated system to help you with it.
 For such cases, the Google Cloud Platform (GCP) is ideal.
 It helps users reach a worldwide audience, borrow sophisticated analytics systems, use massive data storage, access AI functions, and achieve cost-benefit efficiencies.